kb-tools/fc/README.md

 4. project tracking ( something like Jira )
 5. etc, etc, etc

-NB: the base functionality, I believe, should be the one that allows me to create simple ( html ) documents and search for them.
+`NB`: the base functionality, I believe, should be the one that allows me to create simple ( html ) documents and search for them.
 Charts, meeting notes, decisions, project tracking -- all these should be implemented via modules.

-NB: every single item is a document ( ? ).
+`NB`: every single item is a document ( ? ).
 Every document can be linked to another document.

 ## references